Ireland extends main COVID-19 supports for firms, tapers others

 Ireland’s unemployment rate was just below 5% when the pandemic began.
 The number of people temporarily or permanently out of work stood at 22.4% at the end April, with around three in four on the Pandemic Unemployment Payment (PUP).

-Public Expenditure Minister Michael McGrath said he expected that cohort to fall very significantly over the coming weeks as shops, restaurants, pubs and hotels reopen ahead of the phasing out of the PUP between September and February 2022.
+Ministers said they expected that cohort to fall very significantly over the coming weeks as shops, restaurants, pubs and hotels reopen ahead of the phasing out of the PUP between September and February 2022.

-Other measures announced on Tuesday include keeping a lower 9% VAT rate for the hospitality sector until September 2022.
+The measures, which also include keeping a lower 9% VAT rate for the hospitality sector until September 2022, will increase Ireland’s budget deficit to close to 5.7% of gross domestic product (GDP) this year from 5% last year, Donohoe said.

 Ireland also laid out how it will spend its 915 million euro portion of the EU’s 750 billion euro fund to help member states recover from the pandemic.